krgau020/finetune_llama2_model/README.md

 pip install -r requirements.txt

-🚀 Usage

-# Run the training script
-python train.py

-# Make sure your training data is inside the `data/` folder.
+Follow the steps in FineTune_Llama2.ipynb:
-# The script will fine-tune the Llama 2 model using your dataset and save checkpoints in `checkpoints/`.
+# The script will fine-tune the Llama 2 model using your dataset.